jklust/EuroCC-knowledgepool/develop/getstarted.md

 Moreover, a storage section connected all with one or more types of storage hardware is present in an HPC.
 A **node** can consists of only one or more CPUs and some RAM memory.
 There are other types of nodes containing different hardware combinations.
 The most common hardware that can be found in a node beyond RAM and CPUs is:

 - **GPU**, a graphics card.
-This type of hardware was used for gaming and graphics softwares, but it has build up a lot of computational power capable of hundreds of parallel processes.
+This type of hardware was used for gaming and graphics software, but it has build up a lot of computational power capable of hundreds of parallel processes.
 This is particularly useful for specific types of linear algebra operations that require the same task to be performed repeatedly.
 Nvidia and AMD are the main GPU producers.
 - **FPGA**, a programmable piece of hardware that can do specific operations many times faster than the other available solutions.
 It can be used to accelerate specific processes that are usually carried out using CPUs.

 ## Access to HPC
 HPC systems allow many users to log into the system at the same time and use part of those resources, usually after they are assigned by an administrator to each user (so that using more resources than assigned will result in stopping whatever software is executed at that time).
-In Denmark, you have two ways of logging into an HPC system: the first is through a user-friendly interactive interface ([DeiC facility for interactive HPC](https://interactivehpc.dk/#/)), the second is through a classic command line, that requires some knowledge of the UNIX shell language ([here is a good introduction to the linux shell](https://www.learnenough.com/command-line-tutorial/basics)).
+In Denmark, you have two ways of logging into an HPC system: the first is through a user-friendly interactive interface ([DeiC facility for interactive HPC](https://interactivehpc.dk/#/)), the second is through a classic command line, that requires some knowledge of the UNIX shell language ([here is a good introduction to the Linux shell](https://www.learnenough.com/command-line-tutorial/basics)).

 Usually, a user can access to a so-called *login node*: this has few computational resources allowing the user to login and perform basic operations (small code testing, file management).
 A user can get assigned